 Pace University provides qualified students the option to study in a variety of approved international destinations during their degree.
-This opportunity is extended to qualified Pace students in all academic majors, subject to availability of existing programs and resources, and with approval of their academic unit.
-All Pace-sanctioned study abroad endeavors – including study, spring break, and/or any other international programs representing Pace University (with the exception of Athletics) – must adhere to these policies and procedures.
+This opportunity is extended to Pace students in all academic majors (subject to the availability of existing programs), and with the approval of their academic unit.
+All Pace-sanctioned study abroad endeavors – including study, spring break, and/or any other international programs representing Pace University – must adhere to these policies and procedures.

-Students who want to study abroad must first apply to Pace Education Abroad and complete the application process, including submission of all forms, documents, and legal releases.
+Students who want to study abroad must first apply to Pace Education Abroad and complete the application process through the study abroad "Terra Dotta" portal, including submission of all forms, documents, and legal releases.